castroalves/anchor-links/README.md

-# Medium Anchor URL Generator
+# Medium Anchor

-This extension generates anchor links to your Medium articles.
-Just select the desired text and click on the extension button on Chrome.
-It is very useful if you want to create Table Of Contents or if you want to mention a specific part of text from a Medium article.
+This Google Chrome Extension generates anchor links to your Medium articles.

+Just select the desired text and click on the extension button on Chrome to copy to your clipboard.

+It is very useful to create Table Of Contents, footnotes or if you want to mention a specific part of text from a Medium article.

 # Installation Guide